-Waiting, it's not always the easiest thing to do, is it?
-Yet, wait we must sometimes, usually more than we like.
+Waiting-it's not always the easiest thing to do, is it?
+Yet wait-we must sometimes-usually more often than we like.
 We want things we have planned to happen immediately, without flaws.
-We demand answers to our questions, yesterday, not tomorrow!
-We expect expediency to our requests.
+We demand answers to our questions: yesterday, not tomorrow!
+We expect expediency to our requests for orders we make, repairs we may need for something and attention for our physical need.
 And why shouldn't we expect it?
 We live in a culture that pushes fast service in order to be productive and improve earnings.
 Our technology generates information and provides services that accommodates and further fuels this feeling of immediacy.

 We discover a different attitude towards waiting in the scriptures.
 Many stories in the Bible illustrate moments when people needed to wait.
 For example, remember Abram, whom we talked about last week.
 He and Sarai had to wait quite some time for God to fulfill his promise to them that they would have a child.
 Yet in the same story, we learn that Abram doesn't fool around when God calls him to pack everything and head out to a place where he would lead Abram.
 In the end, not without challenges, God's promise was fulfilled.

-The scripture reading for today includes a message to us about waiting, the discernment of when to wait and when not to wait.
-This scripture follows shortly after a time of teaching when Jesus, once again said, that he would leave this world but would return sometime in the future.
-He also said that a kingdom was being prepared for his followers.
+The scripture reading for today includes a message to us about waiting-the discernment of when to wait and when not to wait.

+This scripture follows shortly after a time of teaching that we read about in chapter 12:54-59, when Jesus, once again said, that he would leave this world but would return sometime in the future.
+He said that a kingdom was being prepared for his followers.
 And one day, when he returns, he will take his followers to be with him in this kingdom.

 This involves waiting, for a time when Jesus will return.
-Jesus instructs his followers, however, that while they wait, they should be actively seeking and building their relationship with God, following Christ's example of serving others, and helping to build God's kingdom with believers even now in this lifetime.
-Jesus warns in this portion of Luke that even in the waiting for his return there is a required immediacy in preparing for his return.
+Jesus instructs his followers, however, that while they wait, they should be actively seeking and building their relationship with God, following Christ's example of serving others, and helping to build God's kingdom with believers.
+Luke tells us that Jesus warns that even in the waiting for his return there is a required immediacy in preparing for his return.

 Then when we get to today's scripture, Jesus' message takes on a more urgent tone.
 It comes on the heels of some questions brought to him surrounding two tragedies that occurred.
 The stories leave out a lot of the facts surrounding the disasters, but theologians considered the history of the time and speculate about what happened.
+Research offers varying possibilities of these tragedies, but what is clear is that Jesus and the people he was talking with were familiar with the events of these tragedies.

+I offer you, a common thread describing the events they were discussing.
 The first is in reference to a water problem in Jerusalem that Pilate decided, rightly so, needed to be fixed.
 He decided to finance it with temple monies.
 The Jews were up in arms over that idea, and they gathered to protest it.
 As they gathered, Pilate instructed his soldiers to disguise themselves by wearing cloaks over their battle garb and under their garb they were to carry cudgels, a short thick stick, which they were to use to disperse the crowd when the signal was given.
 Unfortunately, the soldiers got a little carried away and many people were killed, some of which were Galileans.
-The Jews believed that these Galileans were killed because they were sinners.
+The Jews wondered whether the Galileans at this protest were killed because they were sinners.